 (1) The value of FLEX Options is based on the last quoted price for the Options where readily available and appropriate.
 On the inception date, the evaluation for purposes of determining the purchase, sale or redemption price of units will be at 4:00 p.m.
 Eastern Time, which is the initial evaluation time.
 The value of the FLEX options on the inception date will be based on the specific trade prices in which the FLEX options are executed, which may include trades executed prior to the initial evaluation time.
 Subsequent to the inception date, evaluations will be made at the close of trading on the New York Stock Exchange (generally at 4:00 p.m.
 Eastern Time) on each day on which the New York Stock Exchange is open.
 In cases where the Options were not traded on a valuation date or where the depositor determines that market quotations are unavailable or inappropriate (e.g., due to infrequent transactions, thin trading or otherwise), the value of the Options may be based on the last asked or bid price provided by dealers active in market-making of securities similar to the Options in the over-the-counter market if available and appropriate.
-During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of sk prices, and for the Written Call Options generally be on the basis of bid prices, and for the Written Call Options generally be on the basis of ask prices.
+During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of bid prices, and for the Written Call Options generally be on the basis of bid prices, and for the Written Call Options generally be on the basis of bid prices, and for the Written Call Options will generally be on the basis of bid prices.